 When the front and back pieces are side by side, the straight grain looks like this; with pattern pieces facing opposite directions.

-Since the bias threads are neither as strong nor as stable as the vertical and cross grain threads, the fabric will give and fall closely to your body.
+Since the bias is neither as strong nor as stable as the vertical and cross grains of the fabric, the bias will naturally fall closely to your body.
 The simple straight dress that you cut on the vertical grain may seem way too small when cut on the delicate bias.
 An easy way to start is with one size larger and then shape the fabric as it falls over the curves of your body on the dress form.
 Cutting single layers is the only way...if your pattern is designed to cut on the fold, flip it over, making one back layer.

 Cutting the bias through "1 to 5" marking paper is a sure way to get your very straight cuts.

 When the side seams are matched side by side, the straight grain lines will meet at the diagonal.
 You will be able to see this easily when choosing a light to medium weight woven fabric, where grain lines are visible.
 Keep it simple until you own the techniques and understand the fabric.
 Cutting the bias at opposite directions will give you equal stability on both sides of the body.
 If your pattern was drafted to cut on the fold, flip it over and cut one single layer.

 Even with best laid plans, when cutting on the true bias, you still might see a pull or a pucker somewhere.
 If, for example, the curves of the body cause one side seam to pull, or ripple...GO TO THE PROBLEM.
 If the pucker is on the side bust or upper hip, ease the fabric at the point of the pull, ever so slightly, until the pull, which is causing the ripple, disappears.